 - COGS (Cost of Goods Sold) – Total construction is broken down by per square footage or actual cost.

 Most developers rely strongly on a job costing accounting system.
 For such developers, the essential accounts will be CIP (Construction in Progress) or WIP (Work in Progress) accounts.

 Hard Costs Vs. Soft Costs

-To paraphrase, in real estate development accounting, hard costs include construction costs hat are associated with the actual physical construction of the property.
+To paraphrase, in real estate development accounting, hard costs include construction costs that are associated with the actual physical construction of the property.
 On average, these costs add up to a total of 75-80% of the total costs.
-Few examples of hard costs include:-
+A few examples of hard costs include:-

 - Hazardous Material Abatement